An extended variational setting for critical SPDEs with L\'evy noise: Introduction

 \subsection{Related literature on extensions of the variational setting}

-An extension of the classical variational setting to the L\'evy setting can be found in \cite{brzezniak2014strong}.
-Under the assumption that $V\hookrightarrow H$ is compact, an extended variational framework was also presented in \cite{RSZ} in the Gaussian case, later extended to the L\'evy setting in \cite{kumar2024well}.
-Under the same compactness condition, another class of equations with L\'evy noise was considered in \cite{Temametal}.
+An extension of the classical variational setting to the L\'evy setting can be found in~\cite{brzezniak2014strong} and a recent article considering singular coefficients in a Gaussian, more classical setting, with monotone operators is \cite{gyongy2025once}.
+Consequences on ergodicity in the case of additive noise have been obtained recently in~\cite{BT24}.
+Under the assumption that $\cV\hookrightarrow \cH$ is compact, an extended variational framework was also presented in~\cite{RSZ} in the Gaussian case, later extended to the L\'evy setting in~\cite{kumar2024well}.
+Under the same compactness condition, another class of equations with L\'evy noise was considered in~\cite{Temametal}.
 In each of these papers, there are smallness conditions on $B$ and $C$ which are not needed in the classical setting and our setting.
 At the same time, some of these papers cover important equations which fall out of our setting (e.g.\ the $p$-Laplace equation).
 Therefore, all frameworks appear to be of independent interest.
 It would be desirable to have a unifying theory, but this seems beyond reach at the moment.